zannalov/acd-webdav/README.markdown

 [WebDAV](http://www.webdav.org/) is natively supported on most operating systems.
 [FUSE](http://fuse.sourceforge.net/) is only natively supported in Linux.
 This should be mountable as a local file-path **without requiring file synchronization**.

+With only slight modification (allowing access to non-localhost interface), this can also be run on a home network to share a cloud drive.

 # References #

 * [Amazon Web Service SDK NPM Module](https://www.npmjs.com/package/aws-sdk)